MarioPoneder/solidity-audit-template/README.md

 - Fork the mainnet or another EVM based network as a Hardhat Network instance
 - Download external contracts and their dependencies (via Python script)
 - Gather contracts in scope from Immuenfi bug bounty (via Python script)
-- Attach tests to external contracts (in mainnet fork)
+- Attach tests to external contracts and impersonate accounts (in mainnet fork)

 This is a GitHub template, which means you can reuse it as many times as you want.
 You can do that by clicking the "Use this template" button at the top of the page.